EdwardRaff/JSAT/README.md

 If you want to use JSAT and the GPL is not something that will work for you, let me know and we can discuss the issue.

 See the [wiki](https://github.com/EdwardRaff/JSAT/wiki) for more information as well as some examples on how to use JSAT.

+## Note

+Updates to JSAT may be slowed as I begin a PhD program in Computer Science.
+The project isn’t abandoned!
+I just have limited free time, and will be balancing my PhD work with a full time job.
+If you discover more hours in the day, please let me know!